Key Points

 This article will explore the difference between continuous improvement and breakthrough improvement.
 We will describe the benefits and best practices of breakthrough improvement and why your organization should set the bar high for achieving breakthrough improvement.

 Continuous improvement is about many small incremental improvements.
 Breakthrough improvement involves major improvements in key business areas.
-These are often ongoing, long-term problems that can only be solved through focused, dedicated resources working for a limited period of time.
+These are often ongoing, long-term problems that can only be solved through focused, dedicated resources working for a limited period.
 Due to the investment in time and resources, breakthrough improvement projects are typically selected by a management group.
 A breakthrough improvement goal is expected to be 70% or more.

 Continuous improvement is often done by Six Sigma Yellow Belts and White Belts trained in the basic DMAIC method and tools.
 Black Belts and Master Black Belts are involved in breakthrough improvements.
 Green Belts can be involved in both types of improvement approaches.
 Design for Six Sigma projects are typically aiming for breakthroughs.